chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

        - ×
        - ×

 - Those parameters files are ready for the simulations.
-Since we want the data from the cases and the performance of the simulation not affected by the writing of data files, we run 2 sets of simulation (performance and data).
+Since we want the physical data from the cases and the computational performance information of the simulation not affected by the writing of data files, we run 2 sets of simulation (performance and data).
 The performance analysis parameter files are in the folder ``performance/``, and the ones for the data analysis are in the folder ``data/``.

 -----------------------
 Description of the Case
 -----------------------

 This example simulates the discharge of particles at the side of a plate in a rectangular container in order to get the angle of repose of the granular material as done by Zhou *et al*. [#zhou2002]_.
-The example compares the angle of repose and the performance of the simulation with the use of the adaptive sparse contacts and the load balancing methods.
-The angle is also compared to the literature.
+The example compares the angles of repose and the performance of the simulations with the use of the adaptive sparse contacts and the load balancing methods.
+The angles are also compared to the literature.

 .. figure:: images/plate-discharge-diagram.png
     :width: 50%